ssec/polar2grid/py/polar2grid/doc/source/glossary.rst

     data kinds
         Descriptive term for what the data measures.
 Common data kinds are brightness temperature, reflectance, or radiance.
-Data kinds are created and set by the frontend.
-While most frontends have the same descriptive term for a product, it is not required and in some cases may not be desired.
+Data kinds are created and set by the reader.
+While most readers have the same descriptive term for a product, it is not required and in some cases may not be desired.
 Note that Data kinds are different from :term:`data types`.